ryanxjohnson/http-web-request-serializer/readme.md

 # Http Web Request Serializer

+## What this libary will accomplish
+This library will parse raw HTTP request text to a serialized object.
-We have many HttpWebRequests that are slightly different.
-This library allows me to hold all the information about a particular web request for permanent storage, decoupling the request properties from any particular framework and out of the source code.
+Client code can save all the information about a particular web request in permanent storage, decoupling the request properties from any particular framework.

+This libary will also build a .NET `HttpWebRequest` object from the raw request text or the JSON object.

+Serialization options allows the client to ignore certain headers like cookies.